micrology/prsm/doc/help/docs/Drawing.md

 ![Drawing layer](/images/drawingLayer.png)

 In drawing mode, the background has a faint square grid to help you line up your drawing.
+The zoom slider at the bottom left of the window can be used to zoom in and out.
+Double clicking on the background sets the zoom level to 1.

 When you click on some of the drawing buttons, a small dialog box appears that can be used to adjust the drawing tool.
 For instance, the Line tool, which draws straight lines, has options for the line thickness, line colour and a couple more.